Banata

 console.log(result.status); // "completed"

-Key rotation increments the version field on all re-encrypted secrets.
-It is recommended to rotate keys periodically (e.g., every 90 days) or immediately if a key compromise is suspected.
+Key rotation increments the version on all re-encrypted secrets.
+You should rotate keys periodically (e.g., every 90 days) or immediately if a key compromise is suspected.

 Envelope Encryption